-Due to our acquisition of the FaceTime customer contracts in July 2004, our acquisition of the Island Data customer contracts in December 2003, our acquisition of the NewChannel customer contracts and associated rights in July 2002 and our limited operating history, we believe that comparisons of our operating results for the three and nine months ended September 30, 2004 and 2003 with each other, or with those of prior periods, are not meaningful and that our historical operating results should not be relied upon as indicative of future performance.
+Due to our acquisition of certain identifiable assets of FaceTime in July 2004, our acquisition of certain identifiable assets of Island Data in December 2003, our acquisition of the NewChannel customer contracts and associated rights in July 2002 and our limited operating history, we believe that comparisons of our operating results for the three months ended March 31, 2005 and 2004 with each other, or with those of prior periods, are not meaningful and that our historical operating results should not be relied upon as indicative of future performance.

-COMPARISON OF THREE AND NINE MONTHS ENDED SEPTEMBER 30, 2004 AND 2003
+COMPARISON OF THREE MONTHS ENDED MARCH 31, 2005 AND 2004

 Revenue.
-Total revenue increased to \$4.4 million and \$12.8 million in the three and nine months ended September 30, 2004 from \$3.1 million and \$8.5 million in the comparable periods in 2003.
-This increase is primarily attributable to increased revenue from existing clients, the addition of new clients and, to a lesser extent, to the acquisition of the Island Data customer contracts and associated rights in December 2003 and the acquisition of the FaceTime customer contracts in July 2004.
-Revenue in the three and nine months ended September 30, 2004 included the recognition of \$0 and \$2,000, respectively, of set-up fees due to client attrition.
-Revenue in the three and nine months ended September 30, 2003 included the recognition of \$0 and \$0, respectively, of set-up fees due to client attrition.
+Total revenue increased to \$5.0 million in the three months ended March 31, 2005 from \$4.1 million in the comparable period in 2004.
+This increase is primarily attributable to revenue from new clients, new sales to small business customers and the acquisition of the FaceTime customer contracts in July 2004.
+Revenue in the three months ended March 31, 2005 and 2004 included \$0 and \$2,000, respectively, of set-up fees due to client attrition.
 Unamortized deferred fees, if any, are recognized upon termination of the agreement with the client.
-We cannot assure you that we will achieve similar revenue growth, if any, in future periods.

 Cost of Revenue.
 Cost of revenue consists of compensation costs relating to employees who provide customer service to our clients, compensation costs relating to our network support staff, the cost of supporting our infrastructure, including expenses related to server leases and Internet connectivity, as well as depreciation of certain hardware and software, and allocated occupancy costs and related overhead.
-Cost of revenue increased to \$730,000 and \$2.1 million in the three and nine months ended September 30, 2004 from \$501,000 and \$1.5 million in the comparable periods in 2003.
-This increase is attributable to an increase in the number of account management personnel to support both increased client activity as well as activity driven by the acquisition of the Island Data customer contracts and associated rights in December 2003, increased spending for backup server facilities, increased usage from existing clients, the addition of new clients and, to a lesser extent, to the acquisition of the FaceTime customer contracts in July 2004.
+Cost of revenue increased to \$863,000 in the three months ended March 31, 2005 from \$693,000 in the comparable period in 2004.
+This increase is attributable to costs related to additional account management personnel to support increased client activity from existing clients and the addition of new clients in the amount of approximately \$98,000 and increased spending for primary and backup server facilities of approximately \$90,000.

 Product Development.
 Our product development expenses consist primarily of compensation and related expenses for product development personnel.
-Product development costs increased to \$515,000 and \$1.5 million for the three and nine months ended September 30, 2004 from \$419,000 and \$1.2 million in the comparable periods in 2003.
-This increase is attributable to an increase in the number of LivePerson product development personnel to support both the launch of a significant new release of the LivePerson services under the Timpani brand name and, to a lesser extent, an increase in outsourced labor costs related to the continuing development of our product line as we broaden the range of services we offer to include a fully integrated, multi-channel software platform.
+Product development costs increased to \$675,000 for the three months ended March 31, 2005 from \$439,000 in the comparable period in 2004.
+This increase is attributable to costs related to additional product development personnel to support both the launch of a significant new release of the LivePerson services under the Timpani brand name in the amount of approximately \$206,000 and, to a lesser extent, an increase in outsourced labor costs of approximately \$17,000 related to the continuing development of our product line as we broaden the range of services we offer to include a fully integrated, multi-channel software platform.

 Sales and Marketing.
-Our sales and marketing expenses consist of compensation and related expenses for sales and marketing personnel, as well as advertising and trade show exhibit expenses.
-Sales and marketing expenses increased to \$1.3 million and \$3.7 million in the three and nine months ended September 30, 2004 from \$910,000 and \$2.5 million in the comparable periods in 2003.
-This increase is primarily attributable to an increase in sales and marketing personnel as a result of the expansion of our sales force, and, to a lesser extent, to an increase in on-line advertising and marketing expenses related to our increasing efforts to enhance our brand recognition and to increase lead activity.
+Our sales and marketing expenses consist of compensation and related expenses for sales and marketing personnel, as well as advertising and public relations expenses.
+Sales and marketing expenses increased to \$1.5 million in the three months ended March 31, 2005 from \$1.2 million in the comparable period in 2004.
+This increase is primarily attributable to increases in advertising and trade show expenses of approximately \$131,000 related to our efforts to enhance our brand recognition and increase sales lead activity and, to a lesser extent, an increase in costs related to additional sales and marketing personnel of approximately \$92,000.